-The sample design is based on the intent of this project as recommended by the PCWP Steering Committee.
+The sample design is based on the intent of this project as recommended by the Geronimo and Alligator Creeks Watershed Partnership (GCWP) Steering Committee.
 Under their direction, the TSSWCB and GBRA have been tasked with providing data to characterize water quality conditions in support of the 305(b) assessment, and to identify significant long-term water quality trends.
-Based on PCWP Steering Committee input, achievable water quality objectives and priorities and the identification of water quality issues were used to develop the work plan, which are in accord with available resources.
-As part of the PCWP Steering Committee process, the TSSWCB and GBRA coordinate closely with other participants to ensure a comprehensive water monitoring strategy within the watershed.
+Based on GCWP Steering Committee input, achievable water quality objectives and priorities and the identification of water quality issues were used to develop the work plan, which are in accord with available resources.
+As part of the GCWP Steering Committee process, the TSSWCB and GBRA coordinate closely with other participants to ensure a comprehensive water monitoring strategy within the watershed.

 Routine monitoring will complement existing routine ambient monitoring being conducted by GBRA.
-The five routine monitoring sites (non-CRP) have been selected to increase the spatial distribution of data.
-Monthly routine monitoring includes the conventional, bacterial and field parameter groups (E. coli, pH, DO, temperature, specific conductance, chloride, sulfate, chlorophyll a, pheophytin, nitrate-nitrogen, ammonia-nitrogen, total hardness, TSS, turbidity, Total Phosphorus and Total Kjeldahl Nitrogen) that are currently collected at the three existing sites being monitored by GBRA under the CRP program.
-Analytical results will be used in assessments conducted by TCEQ and compared to historical data at the existing monitoring locations in the watershed.
-Stream flow will be measured by the USGS gaging station for site 12640.
-Flow at the remaining routine sites will be measured manually (mechanically, electronically or by Acoustic Doppler.)
+The seven routine monitoring sites (non-CRP) have been selected to increase the spatial distribution of data.
+Monthly routine monitoring includes the conventional, bacterial and field parameter groups (E. coli, pH, DO, temperature, specific conductance, chloride, sulfate, chlorophyll a, pheophytin, nitrate-nitrogen, ammonia-nitrogen, total hardness, TSS, turbidity, Total Phosphorus and Total Kjeldahl Nitrogen) that are currently collected at the existing site being monitored by GBRA under the CRP program.
+Flow will be measured manually (mechanically, electronically or by Acoustic Doppler.)